 - Taxes paid

-The Excel spreadsheets that can be opened at the bottom of the page "Taxes paid" allow you to verify if a person such as your counterparty has paid taxes, has declared the total amount of the supply and the number of employees and in what amount.
+The Excel spreadsheets that can be opened at the bottom of the page "Taxes paid, turnover and number of employees" allow you to verify if a person such as your counterparty has paid taxes, has declared the total amount of the supply and the number of employees and in what amount.
 The tables provide the total amounts of state taxes paid in a quarter by taxable persons (except private individuals) and separate amounts of total employment taxes, contributions to mandatory funded pension and unemployment insurance premiums paid.

 For the employment taxes paid, it is possible to calculate the estimated number of employees of the counterparty by using the employment taxes due on the average salary of the relevant industry as a basis.
 This is useful in a situation where for example labour is required to perform a service and where it is indicated on a quarterly basis that employment taxes are not paid at all or paid in a very low amount and in such cases it can be assumed that the counterparty itself lacks the employees that could render the necessary service.

 It is recommended to pay attention to the number of employees, especially when it is necessary to have the workforce in order to provide service.
 The information on the sum of the declared turnover and the number of the employees allows to avoid the uncertainty during the choice of the counterparty.